Gillian’S Many Stories

 The story of Gillian Mears might seem the equal to her novel.
 She is one of seven female authors on this year’s Miles Franklin longlist, and stands a chance to see her name on the shortlist, to be released this Thursday, May 3.

-Gillian Mears’ personal story is not free of woe.
-When only 31, the author who had already released much lauded works in her twenties such as The Mint Lawn, was struck down with multiple sclerosis.
-Her friend, and fellow author, Susan Johnson recently wrote of her with kindness in The Advertiser saying: "What can I tell you about her?
-That she was easy in her body and that I thought she was fearless."
+Gillian Mears’ personal story is not without wretched adversity.
+When only 31, the author, who had already released many lauded works in her twenties such as The Mint Lawn, was struck down with multiple sclerosis.

 Laura Kroetsch (see video), director of the recent Adelaide Writers’ Week, has spoken of Gillian, calling her both one of the country's finest novelists and also "one of the brave people."